medicalphysics/DXMClib/README.md

 DXMClib is dependent on the [xraylib library by Tom Schoonjans](https://github.com/tschoonj/xraylib) for interaction cross sections and atomic form factors.

 ### Installation
 To compile DXMClib the xraylib library must be installed, both source and binaries for Windows and Linux are provided by the developer.
-[See the innstallation instructions for xraylib.](https://github.com/tschoonj/xraylib/wiki/Installation-instructions)
+[See the installation instructions for xraylib.](https://github.com/tschoonj/xraylib/wiki/Installation-instructions)

 DXMClib uses CMake as build generator, to include DXMClib in a CMake project it is recommended to use CMakes 'FetchContent' module.
 Example to include DXMClib in your CMakeLists.txt: